ManiGhazaee/FireCode/README.md

 - MongoDB: A NoSQL database
 - Mongoose: A MongoDB object modeling tool
 - TypeScript: A typed superset of JavaScript
-- React: A JavaScript library for building user interfaces
+- TypeScript React: A JavaScript library for building user interfaces with TypeScript
+- Tailwind CSS: A utility-first CSS framework
+- CSS: A stylesheet language used to describe the presentation of a document written in HTML or XML

 # Server Dependencies